RazzBerryMand/RazzBerryMand/README.md

 ## DIVERSITY & INCLUSION

-Feel free to reach out to me for a chat.
-I am passionate about helping people from all backgrounds start their careers in tech.
+Please don't hesitate to contact me if you'd like to chat.
+I'm passionate about supporting individuals from all walks of life who want to succeed in technology.
+I also enjoy speaking at events and meet-ups, especially on the subject of unconscious bias.